Artun Ertürk: Life and career

 In 2007, Ertürk's band got its final name, "Diplomatik Rock Opera", also known as DRO, the members including Alp Dündar (vocals), Koray Işıldak (bass), Barış Menküer (drums), Murat Köselioğlu (keyboards) and Artun Ertürk himself (electric guitar).
 Their song titled “Cinsellik Açık Bir Kapı” (Sexuality is an Open Door), in which Pamela Spence took part (Pamela Spence/Info), became a hit on the lists.

-In 2011, Ertürk composed all the songs in the second album of DRO in English and the band completed the recordings of the album, which is to be released in the USA in the beginning of 2012, in (Feedback Studios)in Ankara.
+In 2011, Ertürk composed all the songs in the second album of DRO in English and the band completed the recordings of the album, which is to be released in the US in the beginning of 2012, in (Feedback Studios)in Ankara.
 He has also recently penned and produced the solo album of Cemil Demirbakan, the ex-singer of famous Turkish band Yüksek Sadakat.